 Flavour of the month

-Utilising the freshly harvested Jerusalem Artichokes from our Kitchen Garden, Chef Paul pairs the buttery, nutty flavours to enhance rich gamey meats, serving it with Brahan Estate venison and dumplings.
+Utilising the freshly harvested Jerusalem Artichokes from our Kitchen Garden the 1887 team pairs the buttery, nutty flavours to enhance rich gamey meats, serving it with Brahan Resort venison and dumplings.
 The versatile ingredient can also be used for soups, purees, as crisps, or to enhance more delicate flavours.